MSaito/ntl-test1/README.md

-# oreno-genz-function
-not important test of genz function.
+some test of NTL (Number Theory Library)